Mastering camelina cultivation

 Whether you're a beginner or want to update your knowledge, COLZA Live training offers you a complete understanding of rapeseed growing.
 Thanks to 7 short, interactive sequences, led by experts, you can acquire the essential skills to optimize your farming practices, all in digital format.

-- Global context of rapeseed growing and associated agricultural issues
+- Global context of rapeseed cultivation and associated agricultural issues

-- Identification of the stages in the rapeseed crop cycle and phenological stages.
+- Identification of stages in the rapeseed crop cycle and phenological stages.

-- The challenges of rapeseed establishment, the benefits of a robust rapeseed and the key conditions to be achieved, the keys to choosing the optimum establishment techniques according to the context.
+- The challenges of rapeseed establishment, the benefits of a robust rapeseed and the key conditions to be achieved, the keys to choosing the optimum establishment techniques depending on the context.

 - Rapeseed specificities with regard to nitrogen supply